johnnehrbass/CloudComputing/README.md

 * SSH into your AWS server with the following (replace */path/to/private/key* and *ElasticIP* with your information):
   `ssh -i /path/to/private/key username@ElasticIP`
  * Please dont waste resources....
-When you are done testing, Click teh drop down "Instance State" and select "Stop Instance"
+When you are done testing, Click the drop down "Instance State" and select "Stop Instance"

   ---